1. Bad titles

 5. Ignoring the power of white space

 When it comes to presenting your content, take advice from graphic designers: empty space is good.
 Leaving white space around sections of your copy improves comprehension, and helps to draw attention to the most important parts.
-Empty space also provides an effective means for influencing tone and flow, which can work wonders when you want your content to convey a certain mood, such as humour, apathy and irony.
+Empty space also provides an effective means for influencing tone and flow, which can work wonders when you want your content to convey a certain mood, such as humour, apathy and conviction.

 It always works for me.